realmjoin/realmjoin-docs/docs/rj-portal.md

 ## Roles

-There are two different roles available for the RealmJoin portal:
+There are four different roles available for the RealmJoin portal:

+- Administrator
+- Auditor
+- Supporter
+- Software Agent

+### Administrator

-- Administrator: Full rights within the portal.
+A RealmJoin administrator has full rights within the RealmJoin portal.

+### Auditor

-- Auditor: Read-only rights within the portal, access to all settings and assignments.
+An auditor has read-only rights within the RealmJoin portal and has access to all settings and assignments.

+### Software Agent

+A software agent can assign software to users and can change it as well and the software agent has can subscribe the RealmJoin app store.
+Additionally, a software agent has access to users, clients, groups, software and app store.
+With these role it is not possible to use AnyDesk and LAPS and it is not possible to reassign primary users.

+### Supporter

+A supporter can not manage RealmJoin software.
+A supporter has access to users, clients and groups (reassign primary users as well).
+Furthermore, a supporter has the possibility to use AnyDesk and LAPS.

 ## Clients

 ![RJ clientsicon](./media/rj-ac-clientsicon.png)